 This is the main Entities table containing Elgg users, sites, objects and groups.
-When you first install Elgg this is automatically populated with your first site.
+When you first install Elgg this is automatically populated with your first site, your first user and a set of bundled plugins.

 It contains the following fields: